GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ## FFT Bloom

 [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)) is a visual artifact in imaging.
-Bloom in Computer Graphics can be simulated as a post-processing effect by convolving an incoming image with a point spread function (PSF) which, as its name implies, spreads light all over the image.
-If you think to what I introduced the convolution as, convolving the image with a PSF means that at each pixel of the image you "paste" a scaled copy of the PSF, then sum all of them together.
+Bloom in Computer Graphics can be simulated as a post-processing effect by convolving an incoming image with a point spread function (PSF) which, as its name implies, spreads light from each pixel (point) all over the image.
+With my view of the convolution, convolving the image with a PSF means that at each pixel of the image you "paste" a scaled copy of the PSF, then sum all of them together.
 The PSF is a non-negative function that integrates to $1$ which is very strong towards the center and decays rapidly towards the edges.

 "Pasting" a copy of a PSF at pixel $p$ of the resulting convolved image, scaled by the value of the original image at pixel $p$, essentially has the effect of leaving much of the original pixel's light close to where it originally was, but also spreading some of it througout the rest of the pixels affected by this copy of the PSF.

-It is common to distinguish when performing a convolution the signal we're interested in (in this case, our image) and the *kernel* we're convolving it against (in this case, the PSF).
+Even though convolution is commutative, it is common to distinguish when performing one the signal we're interested in (in this case, our image) from the *kernel* we're convolving it against (in this case, the PSF).
 Therefore, whenever you read the word *kernel* in this article, remember we're talking about an image / texture representing our PSF and NOT a program running on the GPU.

-Since Bloom is done with a convolution, and we're considering pretty big PSFs (think `256x256` or `512x512`) we set out to accelerate the convolution with FFT.
+Since Bloom is done with a convolution, and we're considering pretty big PSFs (think `256x256` or `512x512`) we set out to accelerate the convolution with FFT (if you were using smaller kernels such as `3x3` or `5x5` you'll be better off with doing the convolution in the spatial domain).
 The algorithm to perform FFT Bloom is roughly as follows:

 ```
 1. compute the spectrum of the kernel via FFT